Theta invariants of euclidean lattices and infinite-dimensional hermitian vector bundles over arithmetic curves: Strict morphisms, exactness and duality

 When the ring $A$ is countable --- notably when $A$ is the ring of integers of some number field --- Proposition \ref{strictCTCDed3} admits an alternative proof that does not rely on the ``automatic continuity" of morphisms of $A$-modules established for general Dedekind rings satisfying $\mathbf{Ded_3}$.

-Indeed, for any object $M$ of $CTC_A,$ the topology of $M$ may be defined by a complete metric (this follows from the countability assumption in Condition $\mathbf{CTC_2}$).
+Indeed, for any object $M$ of $\CTC_A,$ the topology of $M$ may be defined by a complete metric (this follows from the countability assumption in Condition $\mathbf{CTC_2}$).
 If moreover $A$ is countable, the topological space $M$ is separable\footnote{This follows from Propositions \ref{prodfin} or \ref{Kapdual}, which also show that, conversely, if $M\neq 0$ and if the topological space $M$ is separable, $A$ is necessarily countable.} and therefore the additive group $(M,+)$ is a Polish topological group.

 Remarkably, the Open Mapping and the Closed Graph Theorems are valid for continuous morphisms of Polish topological groups, by a classical theorem of Banach,\footnote{See \cite{Banach31}.
-This theorem now appear as special cases of the ``théorème du graphe souslinien", concerning morphisms of Polish topological groups, presented for instance in \cite{BourbakiTGII74}, Chapitre IX, §6, no. 8, Théorème 4.} and immediately yield the conclusions of Proposition \ref{strictCTCDed3} if $A$ is countable.
+This theorem now appears as a special case of the ``théorème du graphe souslinien", concerning morphisms of Polish topological groups, presented for instance in \cite{BourbakiTGII74}, Chapitre IX, §6, no. 8, Théorème 4.} and immediately yield the conclusions of Proposition \ref{strictCTCDed3} if $A$ is countable.

-\begin{corollary} When the Dedekind ring $A$ satisfies $\mathbf{Ded_3}$, any morphism $\phi: N \lra N'$ in $CTC_A$ whose cokernel $\coker \phi := N'/\phi(N)$ is a finitely generated $A$-module is an open map, and therefore a strict morphism. \end{corollary}
+\begin{corollary} When the Dedekind ring $A$ satisfies $\mathbf{Ded_3}$, any morphism $\phi: N \lra N'$ in $\CTC_A$ whose cokernel $\coker \phi := N'/\phi(N)$ is a finitely generated $A$-module is an open map, and therefore a strict morphism. \end{corollary}

 \begin{proof} Let $(n'_1, \ldots, n'_k)$ be a finite family of elements of $N_2$ the classes of which generate the $A$-module $\coker \phi$, and let

 the continuous morphism of $A$-modules defined by the formula: